MikePacey/Lancaster-HEC/docs/filestore.rst

 If you are using ``smbclient`` several times during a session, you may find it useful to use a kerberos ticket to remove the need to repeatedly enter a password for authentication.
-Logging in to the HEC will automatically generate a kerberos ticket for you which is valid for 24 hours.
-To use the kerberos ticket, simply add the ``-k`` argument to the smbclient command:
+Logging in to the HEC will automatically generate a kerberos ticket for you which is valid for 12 hours.
+To use the kerberos ticket to authenticate you can use the additional arguments:

 .. code-block:: console

-  smbclient -k -D folder-path //luna/faculty-code
+  smbclient -N --use-kerberos=required -D folder-path //luna/faculty-code

 If your ticket has expired, you can generate a new one by running the ``kinit`` command and entering your regular password.

-For more advanced usage of smbclient, use the command ``man smbclient`` to view the command's manual page.
+For more advanced usage of smbclient, use the command ``man smbclient`` to view the command's manual page or type ``help`` into the smbclient interface.